Learning Algebraic Representation for Systematic Generalization in Abstract Reasoning: Related Work

 \subsection{Quest for Symbolized Manipulation}

 The idea to treat thinking as a mental language can be dated back to Augustine~\cite{augustine1876confessions,wittgenstein1953philosophical}.
 Since the 1970s, this school of thought has undergone a dramatic revival as the quest for symbolized manipulation in cognitive modeling, such as ``language of thought''~\cite{fodor1975language}, ``physical symbol system''~\cite{newell1980physical}, and ``algebraic mind''~\cite{marcus2001algebraic}.
 In their study, connectionist's task-specific superiority and inability to generalize beyond training~\cite{chollet2019measure,kansky2017schema,santoro2018measuring,zhang2019raven} have been hypothetically linked to a lack of such symbolized algebraic manipulation~\cite{chollet2019measure,lake2018generalization,marcus2020next}.
 With evidence that an algebraic treatment adopted in early human development~\cite{marcus1999rule} can potentially address the issue~\cite{bahdanau2018systematic,mao2019neuro,marcus2020next}, classicist~\cite{fodor1988connectionism} approaches for generalizable reasoning used in programs~\cite{mccarthy1960programs} and blocks world~\cite{winograd1971procedures} have resurrected.
 As a hybrid approach to bridge connectionist and classicist, recent developments lead to neuro-symbolic architectures.
-In particular, the community of theorem proving has been one of the earliest to endorse the technique~\cite{garcez2012neural,rocktaschel2017end,serafini2016logic}: $\partial$ILP~\cite{evans2018learning} and NLM~\cite{dong2019neural} make inductive programming end-to-end and DeepProbLog~\cite{manhaeve2018deepproblog} connects learning and reasoning, the latter of which is closely related to our work, with its differentiable logic inference used in our belief inference engine.
+In particular, the community of theorem proving has been one of the earliest to endorse the technique~\cite{garcez2012neural,rocktaschel2017end,serafini2016logic}: $\partial$ILP~\cite{evans2018learning} and NLM~\cite{dong2018neural} make inductive programming end-to-end, and DeepProbLog~\cite{manhaeve2018deepproblog} connects learning and reasoning.
 Recently, Hudson and Manning~\cite{hudson2019learning} propose NSM for visual question answering where a probabilistic graph is used for reasoning.
 Yi \etal~\cite{yi2018neural} demonstrate a neuro-symbolic prototype for the same task where a perception module and a language parsing module are separately trained, with the predefined logic operators associated with language tokens chained to process the visual information.
 Mao \etal~\cite{mao2019neuro} soften the predefined operators to afford end-to-end training with only question answers.
 Han \etal~\cite{han2019visual} use the hybrid architecture for metaconcept learning.
-Yi \etal~\cite{yi2020clevrer} and Chen \etal~\cite{chen2021grounding} show how neuro-symbolic models can handle explanatory, predictive, and counterfactual questions in temporal and causal reasoning.
+Yi \etal~\cite{yi2020clevrer} and Chen \etal~\cite{chen2020grounding} show how neuro-symbolic models can handle explanatory, predictive, and counterfactual questions in temporal and causal reasoning.
 Lately, NeSS~\cite{chen2020compositional} exemplifies an algorithmic stack machine that can be used to improve generalization in language learning. \ac{alans} follows the classicist's call but adopts a neuro-\emph{semi}-symbolic architecture: it is end-to-end trainable as opposed to Yi \etal~\cite{yi2020clevrer,yi2018neural} and the operator can be learned and concluded on the fly without manual specification.